 If you would like a social enterprise expert to speak at your conference or seminar, or contribute to your research, or write a blog or article for your communications – we can help you find the most relevant, expert commentator.
 We can call on the wide range of knowledge, expertise and sectors that our certified frontline, social enterprises and the Social Enterprise Mark team represent.
 For example:

 Lucy Findlay, Managing Director at the Social Enterprise Mark Company, led the development of the Social Enterprise Mark, the only certification for genuine social enterprises.
 The Mark is the first development of its kind in clarifying the definition of social enterprise.
-With more than 460 Mark holders throughout the UK, it is attracting international attention.
+Currently, with around 350 Mark holders throughout the UK, it is attracting international attention including from New Zealand, Dubai, Jamaica and beyond.

 Simon Donovan, Director at Manor House Development Trust, has 20 years of experience in managing community delivery organisations.
 He has directed the transition from public organisation to independent social enterprise, successfully ensuring a sustainable business model.
 Specialist subjects incude: Regeneration and community development through social enterprise; The value of social enterprise for public services; The Development Trust model; Spinning out of the public sector.